 Sharing a Project

 Each Project within Albert has a unique URL that can be copied to share with colleagues and managers.
-Projects can also quickly be shared from the Project module by hovering over a Project's row, and clicking the three dots within that row on the righthand side of the screen and selecting "Copy Project Link."
-The link will then be copied to the your clipboard and can be pasted elsewhere from there.
+Projects can also quickly be shared from the Project module by hovering over a Project's row, clicking the three dots within that row on the righthand side of the screen, and selecting "Copy Project Link."
+The link will then be copied to your clipboard and can be pasted elsewhere from there.